M66B/FairEmail/FAQ.md

 However, you can make any folder part of the unified inbox.
 Just long press the folder, select *Edit properties*, enable *Show in unified inbox* and tap *Save*.

+<a name="faq30"></a>
+**(30) How can I use the provided quick settings?**

+There are quick settings (settings tiles) available to:

+* globally enable/disable synchronization
+* show the number of new messages and marking them as seen (not read)

+Quick settings require Android 7.0 Nougat or later.
+The usage of settings tiles is explained [here](https://support.google.com/android/answer/9083864).

+<a name="faq31"></a>
+**(31) How can I use the provided shortcuts?**

+There are shortcuts available to:

+* compose a message
+* setup accounts, identities, etc

+Shortcuts require Android 7.1 Nougat or later.
+The usage of shortcuts is explained [here](https://support.google.com/android/answer/2781850).

 <br>

 If you have another question, want to request a feature or report a bug, you can use [this forum](https://forum.xda-developers.com/android/apps-games/source-email-t3824168).